ton-community/ton-docs/docs/develop/func/literals_identifiers.md

 `'` at the end of the name of a variable is conventionally used when some modified version of the old value is introduced.
 For example, almost all modifying built-in primitives for hashmap manipulation (except ones with the prefix `~`) take a hashmap and return a new version of the hashmap along with some other data, if necessary.
 It is convenient to name those values with the same name suffixed by `'`.

-Suffix `?` is usually used for boolean variables (TVM doesn't have a built-in type bool; bools are represented by integers: 0 is false and -1 is true) or for functions that return some flag, usually indicating success of the operation (like `udict_get?` from [stdlib.fc](/develop/func/stdlib)).
+The suffix `?` is usually used for boolean variables (TVM doesn't have a built-in type bool; bools are represented by integers: 0 is false and -1 is true) or for functions that return some flag, usually indicating success of the operation (like `udict_get?` from [stdlib.fc](/develop/func/stdlib)).

 These are invalid identifiers:
 - `take(first)Entry`